 If you are eligible to receive unemployment, your weekly benefit rate will be your wages in the two-and-a-half quarters of the base period in which you earned the most, divided by 65.
-The maximum weekly benefit amount is currently $594; the minimum amount is currently $43.
+The maximum weekly benefit amount is currently $673 (in 2023).

 You may receive benefits for a maximum of 26 weeks.
 (In times of very high unemployment, additional weeks of benefits may be available.)